vatlab/blog/content/post/sos-notebook.md

 ![Demo of SoS Notebook](https://vatlab.github.io/sos-docs/doc/media/SoS_Notebook.gif)

-SoS uses string interpolation ([Python f-string](https://www.python.org/dev/peps/pep-0498/)) to process scripts before sending them to subkernels.
+SoS interpolates scripts before sending them to subkernels.
 However, unlike the iPython `%%script` magic that always expand expressions in braces (e.g. `{variable}`), **SoS by default does not interpolate cell content** so that you can use subkernels freely without worrying about the inclusion of braces in the scripts.
 If there is a need to pass variables from SoS to the subkernels, you can use the